ldbc/ldbc_snb_bi/README.md

 scripts/cross-validate.sh cypher umbra
 ```

-Note that the cross-validation uses the [numdiff](scripts/numdiff.md) CLI tool.

 ## Usage

 See [`.circleci/config.yml`](.circleci/config.yml) for an up-to-date example on how to use the projects in this repository.